 The housing application process is managed through the university’s Office of Student Housing and Residential Education.
 Pricing information will be made available in the Spring, and incoming and continuing law students may apply online for housing.

-In addition, a Housing Workshop will be held on Thursday, June 15, 2023 to assist in your search for off-campus housing.
-You may request a link to the recording by emailing email@example.com.
+In addition, a Housing Workshop will be held in June 2024 to assist in your search for off-campus housing.
+You may request a link to the recording by emailing firstname.lastname@example.org.

 On-campus parking is extremely limited at USF.
 Only students living outside a five mile radius of the campus are eligible to apply.
 On-campus parking permits are distributed by the USF Office of Public Safety.
-Students must apply for on-campus parking by July 31, 2023.
-Lottery winners will be notified beginning August 7, 2023, for the 2023 - 2024 academic year.
+Students must apply for on-campus parking by July 31, 2024.
+Lottery winners will be notified beginning of August 2024, for the 2024 - 2025 academic year.
 Parking permits are also available for students with disabilities, or those using motorcycles.
 For more information regarding on-campus parking as well as parking permit applications, please visit the Office of Public Safety website.

 In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, the USF Public Safety Department publishes an Annual Security Report.
 The Annual Security Report is available online.
 A written copy of the Annual Security Report can be obtained by contacting the USF Public Safety Office at (415) 422-4222.